Dun dun duh duhduhduh duh duh duh duh!

 That is way more than I would usually spend on accommodation, but there was 3 of us and we were on holiday so we decided to splurge!
 The quality of the room and the staff did live up to that price point and there was free parking for guests which was a major selling point.

 If you’re travelling with your family, partner or friends and want a more affordable apartment option, check out Apartments Peppino in Old Town.
-It’s a 5-minute walk from the beach and costs R1197 to rent the entire apartment.
+It’s a 5-minute walk from one of the best beaches in Dubrovnik and costs R1197 to rent the entire apartment.

 Budget: Free Bird & Love Dubrovnik Hostel